-Concise – $2,500-$5,000
+Concise – $4,000 – $8,000

-These curations should preface any in-depth curation, and provide a list of 5-10 points (similar to a bulleted list, although format is flexible) comprising the most salient successes and opportunities for improvement in the story or artwork.
-While they, of course, don’t have to go too in-depth, you still need to briefly mention the hows and the whys of what you’re pointing out.
-Feel free to reference artistic concepts and leave room for the artist to ask you about them if they want to learn more, or link out to those concepts so they can read themselves.
-Here are a few guidelines for the payscale for concise:
+These curations should preface any in-depth curation, and provide a list of 5-10 points (similar to a bulleted list, although format is flexible) comprising the most salient successes and opportunities for improvement in the artwork and justifying your expertise level for each category.
+While they, of course, don’t have to go too in-depth, you still need to briefly mention the hows and the whys of what you’re pointing out, including a brief suggestion on how to fix any negative aspects.

-In-Depth – $5,000 – $15,000
+In-Depth – $7,000 – $20,000

-Simple – $5,000
+Simple – $7,000

-Intermediate – $10,000
+Intermediate – $12,000

-Elaborate – $15,000
+Elaborate – $17,000+

 This is the Curator Test.
 Anyone who wishes to become a Curator of the Art section must complete this test.
-Art knowledge should be your own.

 Available Art Testers